Avnibh/Full-Screen-Animated-One-Page-Form/README.md

 This is a full screen Resgistration form taking one input at a time with best animations.

 <br>
-All thanks to Fuerte Developers,check website  <a href="https://www.fuertedevelopers.com" > here</a>
+Thanks to Fuerte Developers,check website  <a href="https://www.fuertedevelopers.com" > here</a>
 <br>

 # Screenshots